bevis-hp/Intro-to-Embedded-Linux-Development-and-Edge-AI/README.md

            \___)=(___/                        ||----w |
                                               ||     ||

-# Edge AI on the Raspberry Pi: From Headless Setup to Computer Vision

-Welcome to the workshop!
-Today, we are going to transform a bare circuit board into an Edge AI device capable of seeing the world.

 ## Part 1: Booting Up the Edge

 ### What is a Raspberry Pi and Edge AI?